jevakallio/react-native-chat-tutorial/README.md

 + import {StyleSheet, Text, View, FlatList, TextInput, KeyboardAvoidingView} from 'react-native';
 ```

-And wrap it around our footer View:
+And wrap it around our footer View, giving it a `behavior` prop value of "padding":
 ```diff
 + <KeyboardAvoidingView behavior="padding">
   <View style={styles.footer}>